marcinczenko/nextbuild-2017-css-grid/README.md

 This project describes a journey from ugly, old-fashined, css-based styling to fresh, modern and exciting way of building the styling with javascript - as demonstrated during live coding session at [NextBuild 2017](http://nextbuild.nl).
 You may disagree...that's ok with me.

-> You can access the finished (and even slightly more elaborate) example CodePens at: [https://codepen.io/collection/nmOOVE/](https://codepen.io/collection/nmOOVE/).
+> You can access the finished (and even slightly more elaborate) example CodePens at: [https://codepen.io/collection/XoYrVY/](https://codepen.io/collection/XoYrVY/).

-> The slides from the talk are also here in the repo: [NextBuild2017.pdf](NextBuild2017.pdf).

 ### Instalation